CVE-2024-11831: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')

 Technical Summary

-CVE-2024-11831 identifies a cross-site scripting vulnerability in the npm package serialize-javascript, specifically version 6.0.
-The vulnerability stems from improper neutralization of input during web page generation, where the module fails to adequately sanitize certain JavaScript inputs such as regular expressions or complex object types.
-When these inputs are serialized and subsequently deserialized by a web browser, malicious code injected by an attacker can execute within the client context.
-This XSS flaw can lead to unauthorized script execution, enabling attackers to steal session tokens, manipulate web content, or perform actions on behalf of authenticated users.
-The vulnerability requires an attacker to have some level of privileges (PR:L) and user interaction (UI:R), and it affects the confidentiality and integrity of affected systems without impacting availability.
-The scope is considered changed (S:C) because the vulnerability can affect multiple components or users once exploited.
-Although no public exploits are currently known, the vulnerability is critical in environments where serialized data is transmitted to web clients, such as single-page applications or server-side rendered apps using serialize-javascript.
-The CVSS 3.1 vector is AV:N/AC:L/PR:L/UI:R/S:C/C:L/I:L/A:N, indicating network attack vector, low attack complexity, required privileges, user interaction, and partial impact on confidentiality and integrity.
-This vulnerability highlights the risks of improper input sanitization in serialization libraries widely used in JavaScript ecosystems.
+CVE-2024-11831 is a cross-site scripting vulnerability found in the npm package serialize-javascript version 6.0.
+The vulnerability stems from improper neutralization of input during web page generation, specifically the failure to sanitize certain JavaScript inputs such as regular expressions or complex object types.
+When these inputs are serialized and sent to a web client, malicious code can be injected and executed in the victim's browser context upon deserialization.
+This leads to potential XSS attacks that can compromise the confidentiality and integrity of user data and application state.
+The vulnerability requires an attacker to have some level of privileges (PR:L) and user interaction (UI:R) to trigger the exploit, with network attack vector (AV:N) and low attack complexity (AC:L).
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the initially vulnerable component.
+The CVSS v3.1 base score is 5.4, indicating a medium severity level.
+No public exploits are currently known, but the vulnerability is critical in environments where serialized data is dynamically generated and sent to clients, such as single-page applications or server-side rendered apps using this package.
+The issue highlights the risks of improper input sanitization in serialization libraries widely used in JavaScript ecosystems.

 Potential Impact